 Cloud computing is the promoted way of deploying Big Data technologies.
 Indeed, these technologies are demanding in huge storage and processing capacities and the Cloud is today the best solution able to bear these volumetries : more powerful and less expensive than a classical on-premise solution.

 Big Data Use Cases

-Big Data finds a wide variety of business applications, but some industries use Big Data more than others.
+It finds a wide variety of business applications, but some industries use it more than others.

 Aviation or mechanical industries in general.
 Saagie is currently conducting predictive maintenance for its client, to predict moments of breakage of sensitive parts or the evolution of deterioration of essential parts for the proper functioning of an airplane, a car, luggages conveyors and thus makes it possible to launch the alert and the control of the part before the latter reaches its end (Prescriptive Analysis).